Last Updated on July 22, 2022

 - A small range of supported cryptocurrencies

 Binance is quickly becoming the most used exchange in the world and for good reason.
 The platform is perfect for experienced users looking to get more serious with their trading.
-For beginner users it can take some getting used to which is why Swyftx is the most recommended exchange for beginners.
+I do believe that it can take some getting used to for beginners, which is why Swyftx is the most recommended exchange for beginners.

 As mentioned in our Binance review, they have pairings for all of the major cryptocurrencies you would want to trade.
 On top of that, they offer all sorts of deposit methods.
 Australians can use the separate Binance Australia platform launched in July 2020 which offers instant AUD deposits and withdrawals.
 Its trading fees are very low, only 0.1%, and you can even get a further discount with their BNB tokens.